Kafu: All Pro Wrestling (2002-2008)

-Other promotions
+Other promotions (2006-2007)

 In 2006, Kafu also competed for NWA Pro in California.
 He competed in a series of singles and tag team matches against Plague and defeated him in every encounter.
 In January 2007, Kafu competed in Pro Wrestling World-1 King's Cup Tournament.
 He wrestled Alex Law in the first round, but both wrestlers were eliminated when the match ended in a double countout.
 Later that year, Kafu worked for the International Wrestling Association in Puerto Rico.
 He competed against Savio Vega on several occasions.
 Kafu lost two tag team matches against Vega, but he defeated Vega by disqualification at IWA Puerto Rico Crash of the Titans on June 30, 2007.

-World Wrestling Entertainment
+World Wrestling Entertainment (2007-2009)

 Ceron made his World Wrestling Entertainment (WWE) debut.
 He teamed with Oliver John, his APW rival, to face The Highlanders on the March 4, 2007 episode of Sunday Night Heat.
 During the match, he was billed as Kabu and John was billed as Oliver Stone.

 On July 24, 2007, he competed in a handicap match for Extreme Championship Wrestling, teaming with Jimmy Cruz in a loss to Big Daddy V. Ceron was billed as Victor Calvio for the match.

 In January 2008, it was announced that Ceron had signed a developmental contract with World Wrestling Entertainment.
 Kafu made his debut teaming up with Sheamus on February 19, 2008 in a Tag Team Tournament which the winners would become the first ever FCW Florida Tag Team Champions.
 Their first match was against Christopher Gray and Tommy Taylor with Dave Taylor.
 Kafu and Sheamus came out on top and that moved them to the next round.
 They were defeated by Brad Allen and Nick Nemeth the next round.
 On the November edition of WWE Magazine in 2008, Ceron was featured in an article "FCW's Tomorrow's WWE Superstars...Today."
 He was released from his developmental contract on June 6, 2009.